Hafeez-Dawar/IVFEngine/README.md

 live baby birth outcomes using FT-Transformer architecture

 #Environment Setup
-This project was developed using a conda environment on a Linux system:
-Before runing the given command, please install miniconda/anaconda
+This project was developed using a conda environment on a Linux system Before runing the given command, please install miniconda/anaconda

 Create conda environment